Performance Medicine 12 min read

-Whether you're sprinting for a bus, grinding through a set of heavy squats, or running a marathon, your muscles need one thing above all else: energy.
+Whether you are sprinting for a bus, grinding through a set of heavy squats, or running a marathon, your muscles need one thing above all else: energy.
 Specifically, they need adenosine triphosphate—ATP—the molecule that powers every muscular contraction in your body.
 But the way your body produces that ATP varies dramatically depending on the intensity and duration of the activity.

 Your body has three distinct energy systems, each optimized for different demands.
 They don't operate in isolation—all three are always contributing to some degree—but at any given moment, one system is dominant.
-Understanding which system is working hardest during different types of exercise is the foundation of intelligent training, whether you're an athlete, a weekend warrior, or a practitioner designing exercise programs for patients.
+Understanding which system is working hardest during different types of exercise is the foundation of intelligent training, whether you are an athlete, a weekend warrior, or a practitioner designing exercise programs for patients.

 ATP: The Universal Energy Currency